wjian8/psvcp_v1.01/README.md

 The pipeline can be split into several parts.

 1. If you just want to construct a linear pan-genome by two genome.
+We recommend users use high-quality genomes for pangenome constructions.

    ```
    bash $path_of_the_pipeline/1Genome_construct_Pangenome.sh ref.fa query.fa > job.sh && bash job.sh